plh97/bottle-design/README.md

-# Company Exercise for me
+# Company's challenge for me

 #### it is an website about mall for red Wine